sachuverma/React-Basic-Projects/README.md

     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+    - useEffect
+  - *App* component renders 10 light and dark shades of a given hex color using `values.js` library
+  - each color is displayed using *SingleColor* component
+  - color hex values can be copied to clipboard on clicking over the respective color

 <br />